vserv-tech/vserv-tech-meta/README.md

 # vserv-tech-meta

-Meta repository for all vserv-tech related repos
+A mateodelnorte/meta Project for all projects related to the vserv-tech project

+## Included Projects

+see .meta file